UFAL-DSG/tgen/README.md

 * Ondřej Dušek and Filip Jurčíček (2016): A Context-aware Natural Language Generator for Dialogue Systems.
 In _Proceedings of the 17th Annual Meeting of the Special Interest Group on Discourse and Dialogue_, Los Angeles, CA, USA.

+If you use or refer morphology-aware generation (designed for Czech), please cite this paper (link coming soon):

+* Ondřej Dušek and Filip Jurčíček (2019): Neural Generation for Czech: Data and Baselines.
+In _Proceedings of INLG_, Tokyo, Japan.

 If you use or refer to the A*-search generation in TGen, please cite [this paper](http://www.aclweb.org/anthology/P/P15/P15-1044.pdf):

 * Ondřej Dušek and Filip Jurčíček (2015): Training a Natural Language Generator From Unaligned Data.
 In _Proceedings of the 53rd Annual Meeting of the Association for Computational Linguistics and the 7th International Joint Conference on Natural Language Processing_, pages 451–461, Beijing, China.